sonaiyasahil10/Teleoperate-a-Robot-in-ROS-using-Hand-Gestures/README.md

 # Teleoperate-a-Robot-in-ROS-using-Hand-Gestures

-P.S: Have reffered to Lentin Joseph Sir's "ROS ROBOTICS PROJECT" book for this project
+P.S: Have reffered to Lentin Joseph Sir's "ROS ROBOTICS PROJECT" book for this project.

-Aim: To teleoperate a custom bot (Guido) using hand gestures
+**Pre-requisite: Have ROS and Rosserial set up on your PC/Laptop.**

-Pre-requisite: Have ROS and Rosserial set up on your PC/Laptop
+## Hardware used:

-Hardware used: Arduino Mega
+Arduino Mega
                IMU MPU-6050 (for MPU 9 series you can refer to the book directly) Jumper Cables

-Connections:
+## Connections:

 install this mpu6050 library

-Arduino code:
+## Arduino code:

-Plug your Arduino and run the following commands:
+### Plug your Arduino and run the following commands:

 * To view imu_frame
 1) $ roscore
 2) $ rosrun rosserial_python serial_node.py /dev/ttyACM0 (the port where Arduino is connected)